Fiona Apple discography

 The discography of American singer-songwriter and pianist Fiona Apple consists of five studio albums, one compilation album, 17 singles, and 18 music videos.

 In 1994, Apple signed a record deal with The Work Group and Columbia Records, and began recording material for her debut album Tidal.
 It became a commercial success, certified three times platinum by the Recording Industry Association of America (RIAA).
 It established Apple's presence in the music industry.
 The album produced the Grammy Award-winning controversial single "Criminal".
 In 1998, The Work Group was absorbed by Epic Records, which then released Apple's second album, known as When the Pawn... in 1999.
 The album's full title currently holds the record for the third-longest album title.
 It was certified platinum by the RIAA.
 In 2002, Apple began recording her third studio album, Extraordinary Machine, which was delayed for more than three years, eventually being bootlegged in 2004.
 Extraordinary Machine featured an art pop-oriented sound and was finally released in 2005.
 Like its predecessor, it was also certified gold by the RIAA.
 In 2008, Apple went on a hiatus while secretly recording new material for her fourth studio album, The Idler Wheel....
 The album was released in 2012, seven years after the release of Extraordinary Machine.
 Almost eight years passed until the release of her fifth studio album in 2020, Fetch the Bolt Cutters.
+Fetch the Bolt Cutters peaked at number 1 on the US Billboard Top Album Sales chart, which was her first album to peak at number 1 on an all-genre album chart in the United States.